-Plus, get breaking Endeavour news, and be among the first the see the Season 7 trailer when you subscribe to the MASTERPIECE email newsletter!
+Plus, get breaking Endeavour news when you subscribe to the MASTERPIECE email newsletter!

 Shaun Evans News

 Fans who enjoyed Evans’ stint as director of Season 6’s Apollo will be thrilled to learn that he’s back behind the camera, as well as in front, in Season 7’s opener, Oracle!
 Not making a return this season is Morse’s impressive Season 6 mustache, left in the ’60s as time marches on in Endeavour‘s new season and new decade: the 1970s.

 The will-they-won’t-they, hot and cold relationship between Endeavour Morse and Joan Thursday lands solidly in the “won’t” category for Season 7, as Joan doesn’t appear in the season, for a happy reason: actress Sara Vickers’ baby was due during the season’s filming.
 But fear not, fans, this doesn’t mean that Endeavour will be spending his nights alone…(hint: see image above)